-In 2017, our financial and operating performances were strong.
-We achieved significant growth and exceeded our financial goals, including non-GAAP revenue, net income and free cash flow, the three measures of achievement under our annual cash incentive plan.
-Reflecting our performance for the year, prior to taking into account individual performance, our annual incentive plan for corporate employees funded at 175% of target.
-After taking into account individual performance, payouts for the NEOs ranged from 186% to 187% of their Incentive Pay Objectives.
+In 2018, we achieved significant growth and exceeded our financial goals, including non-GAAP revenue, net income and free cash flow, the three measures of achievement under our annual cash incentive plan.
+In February 2019, after reviewing the Company's 2018 performance versus financial and operational goals, TSR performance, and business unit performance, the Compensation Committee awarded incentive payments to the NEOs that ranged from 115% to 130% of the Incentive Pay Objectives for the NEOs.

 Another indicator of our pay-for-performance culture is the relationship of the NEOs' total direct compensation to TSR.
-Over the past five years, on average, 88% of the CEO's total direct compensation is performance-based, and 73% is tied to the performance of Edwards' stock.
-Our stock price has increased 150% over the past five years, 77% over the past three years, and 20% over the past year.
+Over the past five years, on average, 88% of the CEO's total direct compensation is performance-based, and 74% is tied to the performance of Edwards' stock.
+Our stock price has increased 366% over the past five years, 94% over the past three years, and 36% over the past year.